Town Clerk's Office

 The Town Clerk's office is made up of five key divisions namely: Audit, Information Communication and Technology (ICT), Corporate Communications, Supply Chain and Monitoring & Evaluation over and above his responsibility to provide an integrated development planning, performance management and reporting, and high-level co-ordination of municipal entity oversight.

 Mr Warren Chiwawa is the Acting Chamber Secretary for City of Harare his office is located at Town House.
-The Department is established in terms of the Urban Councils’ Act Chapter 29:15 and is responsible for central administration and secretarial services to Council.The Chamber Secretary is responsible for both the procedural and administrative functions of Council.
-He ensures that:Committees of Council are properly constituted;Business is conducted in compliance with legislation, standing orders and corporate governance principles.Capacity building for Councillors;Effective public participation in Council’s decisions;She provides legal advice to Council and departments of Council;She deputises the Town Clerk in his absence;Handles twinning arrangements with other cities.
+The Department is established in terms of the Urban Councils’ Act Chapter 29:15 and is responsible for central administration and secretarial services to Council.The Chamber Secretary is responsible for both the procedural and administrative functions of Council and ensures that:Committees of Council are properly constituted;Business is conducted in compliance with legislation, standing orders and corporate governance principles.Capacity building for Councillors;Effective public participation in Council’s decisions;Provides legal advice to Council and departments of Council;Deputises the Town Clerk in his absence;Handles twinning arrangements with other cities.

 The Finance Department is located at Rowan Martin Building (RMB) currently, Mr. Livingstone Churu is the Acting Finance Director.VisionThe Finance department through teamwork approach aims to be:Highly productive;Highly efficient;Highly economical in the use of resources available to it;Highly effective in the supply, use and dissemination of quality financial and accounting information;Accountable.Mission StatementTo provide a transparent and effective financial and accounting management service to Council Committees, Departments, Central Government and to all other stakeholders on an efficient and professional basis.Core ValuesIntegrity, Honesty and Openness;Disciplined and productive workforce;Quality Service;Team Work;Continuous improvement;Respect for individuals.Banking detailsAcc Name: City of HarareBank: CABS, 4th StreetFor Online Banking: 1002733316For RTGS: 1003655211